willjhliang/notes/Data Structures and Algorithms/Algorithms/🔎 Binary Search.md

+# Search Problem
-Search problem: find the index of element $x$ in a sorted array $A$ if it exists or the insertion point if it doesn’t.
+Find the index of element $x$ in a sorted array $A$ if it exists or the insertion point if it doesn’t.

 # Theory
 Recursively divide the array into two halves; $x$ must appear in only one of these two halves, depending on whether it’s greater or less than the midpoint between the halves.